usd-cs-research/Mettle/README.md

 MEttLE is a tool to assist engineering students in learning and solving estimation problems.
 To read about it, follow [this link](https://link.springer.com/article/10.1186/s41039-018-0083-y).
 # Setup
-## Docker
-### Setup Run

 **Pre-requisites**

 - Docker Desktop
     - Go to [Get Docker Desktop](https://docs.docker.com/get-started/introduction/get-docker-desktop/) for a download
 - Node JS
     - Go to [Download Node.js](https://nodejs.org/en/download) for download instructions
+- MongoDB Compass
+    - Go to [Download MondoDB Compass](https://www.mongodb.com/try/download/compass) to download the GUI

+## Docker
+### Setup Run

 Once the pre-requisites are installed you can run this command in a terminal:
 ```bash
 npm run setup:docker
 ```
 This script will build all the Docker images and make the required configurations for a local run of the application.
-You can view it in your browser at http://localhost:3000.
+You'll need to have Docker Desktop open to view and manage the servers.
+Once it's up and running, you can view the MEttLE app in your browser at http://localhost:3000.

 ## Local Development
 ### Setup